 19. Guanacaste, Costa Rica

-Visit the beachside restaurant Lola’s, at Playa Avellanas, for great food, drink, and an opportunity to meet their resident beach piglets Ave and Ana, who you’ll find lounging on the beach or greeting visitors.
+Make sure to visit the beachside restaurant Lola’s, at Playa Avellanas, for great food and drink.
+You have a chance to meet their resident beach piglets Ave and Ana too, who you’ll find lounging on the beach or greeting visitors.

-Learning to surf is an unforgettable Spring Break experience.
+And take it from me: learning to surf is an unforgettable spring break experience.
 You’ll find surf schools up and down the beach in Tamarindo and Playa Avellanas.
-But make sure you stick around afterwards for sunset.
-They are unforgettable!
+But make sure you stick around afterward for sunset.
+They’re unforgettable!

-The Guanacaste region of Costa Rica is the perfect place to unplug with your family and fully embrace the “Pura Vida” lifestyle Costa Rica is so famous for.
+Unplug with your family and fully embrace the “Pura Vida” lifestyle Costa Rica is so famous for!

-Oksana & Max from Drink Tea & Travel
+Oksana & Max – Drink Tea & Travel

 20. Antigua, Guatemala

-Antigua in Guatemala is one of the best spring break destinations in Central America for families, especially kids.
+You may have heard of Guatemala, but did you know it makes for a wonderful Central American destination for your kids?
+It’s one of the best adventure Honeymoon destinations too!
 Why?
 Because it is a safe city with huge cultural differences and an amazing climate.

-A visit to Antigua will enhance your kids’ acceptance of other cultures and the best way to nurture their love for traveling.
+A visit to Antigua will enhance your kids’ acceptance of other cultures, and it’s the best way to nurture their love for traveling.

 Sean Lau – LivingOutLau